r-matt-hawley/KPO-Distribution/README.md

+# KPO Music Distribution App
-To help KPO (Kingwood Pops Orchestra) distribute sheet music for the convenience of its members and for ease in following copyright laws.
+    To help KPO (Kingwood Pops Orchestra) distribute sheet music for the convenience of its members and for ease in following copyright laws (i.e, removing viewing permission after performance date).

+---
+## Rationale
+After collecting music for a concert, scanners electronic copies to Google Drive where we control permissions for who can download music.
+Orhcestra members then download and print their respective parts according to their preferences (i.e, paper or tablet viewing).

+Not all orchestra members, however, have a gmail account.
+These members often have trouble "finding" music because gmail will not give them viewing access.
+Currently, we send these members unprotected pdf.

+Additionally, interacting with Google Drive is different for every user, and dictating uniform instructions is not possible which causes confusion among orchestra members and scanning volunteers.

+Ideally, this app will:
+1. provide a uniform user experience where:
+    - orchestra members can access sheet music for each concern and know whether they have each required piece of music,
+    - scanners can distribute electronic copies of sheet music and control music access, and
+    - administrators can plan concert set lists and communicate with the orchestra when music is ready for access;
+2. mitigate litigation liability for KPO; and
+3. serve as a localized database of concert music selection facilitating future concert planning.

+---
 ## User Groups
 - Orhcestra Members who access music
 - Scanners/Admin - might be separate groups
 - Scanners add music according to parts (e.g, Trumpet I, Trumpet II, Flute I, Flute II, etc).
 - Admins add, remove, and reassign orchestra members
 - One person can hold multiple (or all) user groups

-## Current Processes
-After recieving music from a rental company, scanners take pictures of each page and upload them to google drive where we control permissions
+- Resource for implementing User groups: [Smashing Magazine](https://www.smashingmagazine.com/2020/02/django-highlights-user-models-authentication/)

+---

 ## Requirements
 - User roles should be easily transferrable, i.e, when the appropriate board members rotate on/off the board, their priviledges can be added or removed as appropriate